naiknetra/Work-Day-Scheduler/README.md

 ## Description

- this calendar application allows a user to save events for each hour of a typical working day (9am–5pm).
+ This calendar application allows a user to save events for each hour of a typical working day (9am–5pm).
  An employee with a busy schedule can add important events to a daily planner ans can manage time effectively.

  ## Installation